superfly/docs/app-guides/custom-domains-with-fly.html.md

 ### Configuring certificates before accepting traffic

 This process allows certificates to be issued before the domain is live and accepting traffic.
-Using a particular CNAME entry in the DNS allows Fly to validate the domain before issuing a certificate.
+Using a particular CNAME entry in the DNS allows Fly.io to validate the domain before issuing a certificate.

 The process starts with adding the certificate to the application like so: